 Perhaps, he promised a romantic evening at a restaurant that is hard to get reservations for because he knew you wanted to go there for a long time.
 He could be helping you into your coat or while in the car when his phone starts buzzing from work.
 Instead of showing your anger that he forgot to turn off his phone as promised, try not to let your frustration show.
 Try to put on a happy face and watch your body language even if he has to return home.

 In some lines of work, people can be on call at all hours.
+These unwanted calls are romance spoilers.
 Yet, others simply need to set some ground rules that work stops past a certain hour, especially on important dates.
 A sensitive Valentine won’t criticize.
 Be clever in how you subtly remind him of how you value each minute of your date time together.
 Make him feel like the most important person in your life.

 Another unintentional romance spoiler is planning your guy a perfect dinner when your power goes out due to a storm or an accident by someone driving into the pole with the power line.
 Trust me, if you cook with electricity, need to do your hair and get a shower, this definitely ruins the mood.
 No one wants to serve their honey a sandwich for Valentine’s Day, but a thoughtful Valentine has to be understanding.